manideepelasagaram/manideepelasagaram/README.md

 ##                                               Hi there 👋

+# I'm Manideep Elasagaram, A Business Analytics Graduate from California State University, East Bay

-# I'm Manideep Elasagaram, a Data Analytics graduate with expertise in Python, R, SQL, and visualization tools like Tableau and Power BI.
+# With expertise in Python, R, SQL, and visualization tools like Tableau and Power BI.

 📊 Proficient in Python libraries such as Beautiful Soup, Numpy, and Pandas for data manipulation and analysis.